MicrosoftDocs/Viva/Viva/engage/eac-storyline.md

 ## Enable storyline

-In the interface to manage storyline, admins see toggles that control the availability of storyline in the organization.
+The Storyline page in the Engage admin center controls the availability of storyline in the organization.
 When storyline is enabled in your organization, it's available to all internal users who have access to Viva Engage.
 All internal users have their own storyline feed on their profile page and can see, react to, and respond to others’ storyline posts.

 [![Screenshot of the storyline settings toggles in Viva Engage.](/viva/media/engage/admin/storyline-toggle.png)](/viva/media/engage/admin/storyline-toggle.png#lightbox)